StatCan/aaw/docs/en/6-FAQ/FAQ.md

 ### Where can I find which namespace I am presently using?

-You can find your namespace in KUBEFLOW in the upper left corner next to KUBEFLOW icon.
+You can find your namespace in Kubeflow in the upper left corner next to the Kubeflow icon.

 ### Can I share data from my namespace(s) with other users?